-11. As to paragraph 4, it is admitted and averred (1) that Post Office operates its business through a network of around 11,600 branches in the UK, (2) that it offers products and services to the public via this network, including the services referred to, and (3) that it specifies procedures and standards governing how branches are to operate its business on its behalf.
-Where those branches are managed by Post Office itself ("Crown Office branches"), they are directly managed by Post Office and so are under its control.
+23. As to paragraph 4, it is admitted and averred (1) that Post Office operates its business through a network of around 11,600 branches in the UK, (2) that it offers products and services to the public via this network, including the services referred to, and (3) that it specifies procedures and standards governing how branches are to operate its business on its behalf.
+Where those branches are managed by Post Office itself ("Crown Office branches" but now known as "Directly Managed Branches"), they are directly managed by Post Office and so are under its control.
 However, where those branches are operated by Subpostmasters or Franchisees ("agency branches" and "franchise branches" respectively), they are under the control of the relevant Subpostmasters or Franchisees.